ankitjain3288/UeStateMachineHandling/README.md

 # UeStateMachineHandling
 state machine implementation to handle UE state in 5G core

+A)Registeration Management state of UE in 5G core as per standard:

-3gpp standard 23.501 version 17.5 under section section 5.3.1 Registration and Connection Management :
+3gpp standard ETSI TS 123 501 V17.5.0 (2022-07)  under section section 5.3.1 Registration and Connection Management :

 5.3.2.2.1 5GS Registration Management states defines
 Two RM states are used in the UE and the AMF that reflect the registration status of the UE